 - An initial meeting allows students to discuss their academic backgrounds and learn about HLP staff’s relevant knowledge and experience.
 We discuss what brings you into HLP and what the program offers.

 - Together we can establish a baseline understanding of which tools you are currently using, what you do well, and what your learning style and preferences are, or we can just dive into a specific question or issue you want to tackle.

 - From there, we determine what skills you are looking to develop and what methods you might use to explore your goals.

 - HLP is designed to facilitate an iterative process.
 Different people need different amounts of time to try out tools and strategies, or process the last coaching session before coming back to workshop more skills.
 As a result, our program can be engaged with regularly or as needed.*

 - Staff can suggest small, incremental tweaks that add up to a substantial change over the semester, or students may benefit from meeting once regarding a particular tool, strategy, or problem.

-*HLP is a small, new program in development.
+*HLP is a small program in development with budding peer mentorship opportunities.
 At this time, coaching is available on a first-come-first served basis at drop-ins and scheduled appointments.
+Our peer mentors are trained Hampshire students looking to get more experience working with their peers.
 If there is not currently space to schedule a coaching session, we encourage you to come to drop-ins and view our resources online.

 We look forward to expanding our services in the future with the development of a peer mentorship program.
-Please contact us if you are interested in becoming trained as a student mentor in the 2018/19 academic year.
+Please contact us if you are interested in becoming trained as a student mentor in the 2020 Spring academic semester.